 “These are too close to the Equator and generally south of a large percentage of historical hurricane tracks,” he says.

 Considering cruising during Caribbean hurricane season?
 It’s a great option for a couple of reasons.
 Cruise ships have sophisticated onboard weather-monitoring technology that allows captains to track storms and, if necessary, reroute their ships to a different port with better weather.

 Cruise ships can also typically “outrun” a hurricane.
 According to Cruise Critic, storms tend to move at about eight to 10 knots, while ships can attain speeds of up to 22 knots and beyond.

 When weighing the odds, NOAA and National Hurricane Center meteorologist Dennis Feltgen would be the first to tell you there are no storm-free guarantees during Caribbean hurricane season.

 “Every island and coastline across the Caribbean region is vulnerable to a hurricane impact every year,” he says.
 “Whether one occurs at a specific location this season is impossible to predict.”

-But the geographic span of the Caribbean is so vast that even when a hurricane is affecting one area, much of the rest of the region is likely enjoying beautiful weather, says Frank Comito, Caribbean Hotel and Tourism Association’s director general and CEO.
+But the geographic span of the Caribbean is so vast that even when a hurricane is affecting one area, much of the rest of the region is likely enjoying beautiful weather, says Frank Comito, former director general and CEO of the Caribbean Hotel and Tourism Association.

 Is a hurricane season trip worth the risk?
 Meteorologist Evan Duffey says if given the opportunity, he’d go.
-So would Dennis Feltgen, a meteorologist at NOAA and the National Hurricane Center.
+So would Dennis Feltgen.

 “You just need to be smart about it,” says Feltgen.
 “Traveling into any part of the Caribbean during hurricane season carries some risk.
 Those who do so should always have travel insurance and check in advance with the hotel or resort at which they are staying to learn its hurricane plan.”